Download your Free Guide

 What Can You Drink On A Vegan Diet?

 On a vegan diet, you can drink anything without animal products such as 100% juices, milk alternatives such as soy and almond milk, Coca-Cola soda products, and ciders.
+When choosing juices, be sure it says “100% juice” and that you look carefully at if and how the juice is fortified.

 For example, some juices are fortified with omega-3 fatty acids, which is usually derived from fish.
 Other juices may have added Vitamin D3, which is sometimes derived from animals.
 Vitamin D2 is derived from plants.